swcarpentry/r-novice-gapminder/episodes/02-project-intro.md

 > >     1705 data/gapminder-FiveYearData.csv
 > > ~~~
 > > {: .output}
-> > There are 1705 lines and the data looks like:
+> > There are 1705 lines.
+The data looks like:
 > >
 > > ~~~
 > > head data/gapminder-FiveYearData.csv